-What you need to know about Snake Avoidance Class and Training
+What you need to know about RattleSnake Avoidance Class and Training

 If you own a dog and live in Arizona, you’ve probably had a scare or two involving a snake and your beloved pup.
 Arizona is home to 13 species of rattlesnakes alone, making it a dangerous place for inquisitive dogs who are down on their level.

 So, what is aversion training?
 Aversion training is simply giving your pet a negative association with the object you want them to avoid.
-In order for your pet to obtain a negative association to Rattlesnakes, we use a simple and proven approach that takes only 15 minutes to teach and can protect your pup for a lifetime.
-We accomplish this using live rattlesnakes, e-collars and a team of trained professionals.
+In order for your pet to obtain a negative association to rattlesnakes, we use a simple and proven approach that takes only 15 minutes to teach and can protect your pup for a lifetime.
+We accomplish this using live rattlesnakes, e-collars, and a team of trained professionals.

 Our professional dog trainer will meet with you a few minutes prior to your scheduled test to explain to you how the process will go.
 Your dog will be fitted with their e-collar and both you and your pup will be led to the course.

 Once your pet walks into the strike zone, the e-collar is triggered.
-Immediately, your pet is aware that the smell, sound or visible snake they are approaching is dangerous.
-10 minutes later, when you go to pass the final snake, your pet shouldn’t go anywhere near it.
+Immediately, your pet is aware that the smell, sound, or visible snake they are approaching is dangerous.
+Ten minutes later, when you go to pass the final snake, your pet shouldn’t go anywhere near it.
 This lets us know that they have associated the snake as something that they want to avoid.